 8. The month of March is named after him.

-March was a fitting month to pay homage to the god of war because it signalled the start of the military campaign season in classical Rome.
+March was a fitting month to pay homage to the god of war because it was the start of the military campaign season in classical Rome.
+In the Roman calendar, March was the first month of the year.

 10. He was the patron of soldiers.

 Mars was regarded as the patron god of armies and warriors since he was the god of battle.
-Before a fight, soldiers would frequently call on him to ask for his protection and direction.
+Roman soldiers made offerings to Mars before battle so he would help them win and protect them.

 Ancient Roman Gods